cs-ed/ed-tech-plan-megfontaine/README.md

   During this time the instructor will use the digital displays to screen-share while providing a walkthrough of solutions and fielding student questions.
 * Lessons: Code.org, CodeHS, and teacher-created presentations/demos
+  The main portion of each lesson may take one of several formats: direct instruction, small group activities, or long-form projects.

+  Direct instruction lessons will involve the instructor demonstrating skills or concepts through guided practice.
+  This may take the form of a follow-along coding exercise paired with note-taking.
+The TV display will mirror the instructor's device, allowing students to watch as the instructor writes code.
+A projector will display notes or lecture slides to accompany the coding demo.

+  Small group activities typically consist of a guided lesson on Code.org.
+Students utilize online widgets, printed graphic organizers, and manipulatives to "learn by doing" as they explore the central lesson concept.
+This type of lesson shifts between instructor-led, individual, and small group activities and discussions.
+Students may draw diagrams to illustrate vocabulary terms, or create physical models to illustrate computing concepts.

+  Long-form projects will entail written reflections or coding projects.

 * Student activities: Code.org widgets, CodeHS coding exercises, journaling & interactive notebook
 * DeltaMath independent practice exercises
 * CodeHS Sandbox for larger programming projects
+* AP Classroom used for exam preparation
 * Google Doc creating & editing
 * Submit all assignments to Google Classroom (or link assignments from Code.org, CodeHS)
 * Assessments projects & test/quiz (test quiz no device allowed to deter cheating)